 Understandably, many have viewed Hegel’s most exciting contribution as having thrown thought down into the movement of history, into the midst of society, and have therefore emphasized and drawn out this aspect of his work.
 This is above all true in France.
 In Germany, Hegel had become in his own lifetime the quasi-official philosopher of the Prussian state; he had shaped the thought of an entire generation, spawning right and left wing Hegelianism, the former seeing his thought as justifying the rationality of everything existing, the latter as submitting it to the radical critique of the negative movement of history itself.
 The latter spawned the Marxian tradition, the former was absorbed into the institutional edifice of German academic life along with Kant, Goethe, and the rest, as a kind of national treasure.
 But as I’ve previously noted, Hegel came late to France, in the 1930s, ’40s, and ‘50s, and when he came, he came as something of a subversive, a weapon against the de-historicized rationalism that had reigned in France since the days of Enlightened despotism.

 For his French commentators, Wahl, Koyré, Kojève, Hyppolite, and others, Hegel became the first modern sociologist, and the first existentialist.
 They read Hegel along with Feuerbach and the young Marx, and brought out a Hegel more in tune with his materialist successors.
-They were aided in these sorts of readings by the publication in the first decades of the 20th century of the works of the young Hegel.
-Studying these germs of his thought reinforced their preference for the social, existential Hegel, for it seemed that in his youth Hegel himself had been a much more engaged, grounded, social thinker, and one who “inquired into the general conditions of human existence” and “the possibility of the human act.”
+They were aided in these sorts of readings by the publication in the first decades of the 20th century of the early works of the young humanistic-vitalist Hegel, the one who “inquired into the general conditions of human existence” and “the possibility of the human act.”
 They acquired from Marx the habit of approaching Hegel with the aim of extracting some kind of kernel from his notoriously difficult idealist system.
-This was in a sense an effort of translation, or decoding, in which what was seen as the social content of the mature Hegel’s imposing terms — Concept, Absolute, Idea, Spirit — was explicitly drawn out.
-The young Hegel was seen, in Hyppolite’s words, as having attempted to “describe the human situation,” and it was this thread that the French Hegelians pulled out of his grand system.
+This was in a sense an effort of translation, or decoding, in which what was seen as the implicit social content of the mature Hegel’s imposing terms — Concept, Absolute, Idea, Spirit — was explicitly drawn out.
+The young Hegel was seen, in Hyppolite’s words, as having attempted to “describe the human situation,” and it was this thread that the French Hegelians followed in their readings of his mature work as well.

-The question of whether or not all this is faithful to Hegel is secondary; the point is that it can offer a coherent social philosophy, or even a philosophy of existence, or, better, a philosophical anthropology.
+The question of whether or not all this is faithful to Hegel is secondary; the point is that it can offer a coherent social philosophy, or, better, a negative philosophical anthropology.
 What is notable about such an anthropology is that it is not at all static, and has no esteem for origins.
-It has no interest in an invariant human nature (“in which,” Hyppolite says, Hegel “seems to have no belief, and whose conception he criticizes in his early works”), it doesn’t claim that man is anything, it only claims that man is the process of overturning what is.
-Self-movement, self-development, self-becoming, overturning implies temporality.
+It has no interest in an invariant human nature (“in which,” Hyppolite says, Hegel “seems to have no belief, and whose conception he criticizes in his early works”), it doesn’t claim that man is anything, it only claims that man comes to be through the process of overturning what is.
+Self-movement, self-development, becoming, overturning implies temporality.
 Thus time must then lay at the center of this kind of thought.